The Spin Sisters Mountain Bike Club is 100% run by volunteers. Without your help, we wouldn’t be what we are today.

 If you clicked a volunteer box on your registration, we will be in touch soon.

-If you didn’t click a volunteer box but are curious about volunteering, drop us a line and we can discuss the possibilities!
+If you didn’t click a volunteer box but are curious about volunteering, drop us a line at firstname.lastname@example.org and we can discuss the possibilities!

-Being a ride host or sweep is a great way to get involved in the club.
-It's our goal to have a ride host and sweep for all Novice/Beginner rides and many of the Intermediate rides, especially in the early season.
-You do not need to be the fastest or the best rider to be a ride host, we just ask that you have some knowledge of the trail being ridden.
-Check out the rides page for more information on what it means to be a Ride Host/Sweep.
+You do not need to be the fastest or the best rider to be a Ride Ambassador, we just ask that you have some knowledge of the trail being ridden.
+Check out the rides page for more information on what it means to be a Ride Ambassador or Sweep.

 The following Committees are looking for volunteers to help with various tasks:

-Spin Sisters members have put hundreds of accumulated hours of loving attention into the singletrack trails in some of our favourite riding areas, including Fish Creek Provincial Park, Bowmont Park in Calgary, as well as in the Bragg Creek area as well as the Ridgeback and S.H.A.F.T. trails at Station Flats/Ing's Mine in K-Country.
+Over the years, Spin Sisters’ members have put hundreds of hours into the singletrack trails in favourite riding areas such as Fish Creek Provincial Park, Medicine Hill (Paskapoo Slopes), Bowmont Park, Bragg Creek Trails, and the Ridgeback and S.H.A.F.T. trails at Station Flats/Ing's Mine in K-Country.

-We have organized five trail maintenance days for the 2020 season – watch our Social Media Channels and check the schedule on Team Snap for the dates and further details on these.
-Each one will be a trail maintenance bike party in its own right.
-We’ll work on some sweet trails, have a bbq, give away some amazing swag from our amazing sponsors, AND go for a ride afterwards.
-What a great way to spend a Saturday!
+We are organizing five trail maintenance days for the 2023 season.
+Dependent upon Covid-19 restrictions, we hope to set up each day as a trail maintenance bike party.
+We’ll work on some sweet trails, have a bbq , give away some amazing swag from our awesome sponsors, AND go for a ride after.
 It’s proven that volunteering for a trail maintenance day or two builds trail karma that keeps us all on our bikes with the rubber side down.

 Our Local Trail Associations

 We work with the five trail associations below.
 Please consider joining at least one local trail association, as the money from your membership goes towards trail maintenance and new trail development.
 Membership numbers are extremely important for a trail association’s advocacy efforts, and really matter when they lobby the government for trail access and development.
-Plus you’ll receive some amazing deals from local sponsors, and be able to participate in fun events like Toonie Races and Poker Rides like those organized by MMBTS.
+Plus, you’ll receive some great deals from local sponsors, and be able to participate in fun events such as the Toonie Races and Poker Rides organized by MMBTS.

 Calgary Mountain Bike Alliance (CMBA)

-The mission of Friends of Kananskis is to build a community of volunteers and partners to maintain the ecological integrity and recreational use of Kananskis Country by engaging in trail care, stewardship, education and research.
-Their focus for the 2020 season will include helping out with the Razor’s Edge Connector trail, also trail maintenance on Jumping Pound/Cox Hill and at the Canmore Nordic Centre.
-In 2019, Friends of Kananskis held an impressive 51 trail days, with 343 volunteers helping out over 2414 hours which is pretty amazing!
+The mission of Friends of Kananaskis is to build a community of volunteers and partners to maintain the ecological integrity and recreational use of Kananaskis Country by engaging in trail care, stewardship, education and research.

-Their website is a great resource on trail maps and conditions, we encourage you to check it out.
-You can sign up to volunteer for Friends of Kananskis at the following link: https://app.betterimpact.com/Application?OrganizationGuid=11e52ba6-b6c5-4f2c-8f14-cfe0bd7cafc6&ApplicationFormNumber=2.
+Their website is a great resource for trail maps and conditions as well as other information about K-Country.
+We encourage you to check it out.
+And while you're there, you can sign up to volunteer for Friends of Kananaskis!